DE-Solution/dibbuk/README.md

 + A command: Corresponding to the scraping action to carry out; and
 + one or more parameters for the selected command.

-Currently, Dibbuk supports 12 scraping commands:
+Currently, Dibbuk supports 12 extractors:

 ###getTag

-Gets the text content of the first occurance of a tag.
+Gets the text content of the first occurrence of a tag.
 No entry is added to the result Map if the tag cannot be found in the scraped page.

 Parameter: